Cocaine: Identifying the Drug by Look and Smell

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 How does cocaine look like?
-If you base your ideas on what you see in movies and television, it is a fine, bright white powder similar to baby powder, that is sold in small Ziploc baggies.
+If one bases this ideas on what seen in movies and television, it is a fine, bright white powder similar to baby powder, that is sold in small Ziploc baggies.
 But is this what coke looks like in real life?
-Surprisingly, it comes in many more variations than you might expect.
+Surprisingly, it comes in many more variations than one might expect.
 Most people are not familiar with what does cocaine smell like either.

 Table of contents:

 What Does It Generally Look Like?